 Tatmadaw’s Myanmar: The Army that has a State

-Allen David Simon is a postgraduate student pursuing M.A. in Political Science at St. Xavier’s College (Autonomous), Kolkata & M.P.A. from Indira Gandhi National Open University.
-An aspiring research scholar with deep interests in South Asian studies, he is contributor to Student Research Committees under the International Association of Political Science Students.
+Allen David Simon is a postgraduate student pursuing M.A. in Political Science at St. Xavier’s College (Autonomous), Kolkata [University of Calcutta].
+He is also an editor at the ‘A Different View’ blog and a contributor to Student Research Committees of the International Association for Political Science Students, commentating on South-Asia.
 He graduated B.A.
 Political Science Honors from St. Xavier’s College (Autonomous), Kolkata and was awarded the Father Albert Haurt Gold Medal Award as the valedictorian for batch of 2021.
-He is also a public speaker and is often described as a “social butterfly” by his peers.
+He is a public speaker and is often described as a “social butterfly” by his peers.
+He can be reached at allendavidsimon2003[at]gmail.com.

 2021, The Takeover